 - Scholarships from other countries.

 Below you will find a overview of the scholarships for international students.
 If you want to qualify for a scholarship you need to be admitted to a master's programme of Wageningen University & Research.
+Please be aware that you submit your application to a master's programme before the scholarship deadline.

 Scholarship with invitation only